Category: Nightlife.

 Image by Freebird Tracey.

-Once inside, it’s tastefully decorated with lanterns hanging everywhere and music playing on a large television screen.
+There are lanterns hanging everywhere, giving off a cosy, glow, and music videos playing on a large television screen.

-It’s a very busy venue, and booking is essential to be guaranteed a seat.
+It’s a very busy venue with young and old alike, and booking is essential to be guaranteed a seat.

-The bar is huge, and you can either sit inside or outside, where most people prefer to hang out.
+You can either sit inside the bar or on the rooftop, where most people prefer to hang out listening to the music.

 I took my son for his birthday meal and he chose the steak.
 He said it was cooked to perfection.